Environmental Compliance Mechanisms

 Compliance and noncompliance procedures are key notions in international environmental law and are closely connected to the effectiveness of multilateral environmental agreements (MEAs).
 Bodansky, et al. 2007 acknowledges the importance of compliance, implementation, and enforcement by devoting an entire part (Part VII) to the analysis of these notions and their related issues.
-Burgstaller 2005 offers an extensive analysis of the main theories of compliance, whereas Wolfrum 1998 takes on a more holistic approach by examining not only the theoretical foundations of compliance but also supplementing this with practical considerations and examples.
+Burgstaller 2005 offers an extensive analysis of the main theories of compliance, whereas Wolfrum 1998 takes on a more holistic approach, not only by examining the theoretical foundations of compliance but also by supplementing this with practical considerations and examples.
 Beyerlin, et al. 2006 describes the various noncompliance procedures (NCPs) that have been established under a number of MEAs and their advantages and disadvantages, and supplements this analysis with an examination of other compliance-related issues, such as sanctions, the connection with dispute settlement, and the role of nongovernmental organizations (NGOs).
-Similarly, Treves, et al. 2009 offers a detailed overview of specific NCPs to be found in MEAs and examines more general issues such as the structural and institutional aspects of NCPs and their relationship with general international law.
+Similarly, Treves, et al. 2009 offers a detailed overview of specific NCPs to be found in MEAs and examines more-general issues such as the structural and institutional aspects of NCPs and their relationship with general international law.
 Brown Weiss and Jacobson 1998 examines the compliance records of several states and identifies the factors leading to noncompliance and the lessons to be learned.
 Cameron, et al. 1996 and Paddock, et al. 2011 tackle the issue of how compliance can be achieved or improved.
+Fitzmaurice and French 2015 analyzes the ecology of institutional governance in MEAs, and the place of NCPs within the framework of Conference of the Parties (COP) governance.

 Beyerlin, Ulrich, Peter-Tobias Stoll, and Rüdiger Wolfrum, eds.
 Ensuring Compliance with Multilateral Environmental Agreements: A Dialogue between Practitioners and Academia.
 Leiden, The Netherlands: Martinus Nijhoff, 2006.

-This collection of essays focuses mainly on the function and complexities of the noncompliance procedures established by a number of MEAs but also examines wider theoretical issues of compliance, such as the issue of sanctions, the connection with dispute settlement, and the role of NGOs.
+This collection of essays focuses mainly on the function and complexities of the NCPs established by a number of MEAs but also examines wider theoretical issues of compliance, such as the issue of sanctions, the connection with dispute settlement, and the role of NGOs.

 Bodansky, Daniel, Jutta Brunnée, and Ellen Hey, eds.
 The Oxford Handbook of International Environmental Law.
 Oxford: Oxford University Press, 2007.